cr0mll/cyberclopaedia/Notes/Cryptography/Private-Key Cryptography/Security Notions/Ciphertext-Only Attack (COA)/Semantic Security.md

 # Introduction
-[Perfect Secrecy](Perfect%20Secrecy.md) turns out to be an achievable yet impractical goal because it requires the key to be at least as long as the message to be encrypted which poses huge logistical problems when the message is longer that a few hundred bits (pretty much always).
+[Perfect Secrecy](../Perfect%20Secrecy.md) turns out to be an achievable yet impractical goal because it requires the key to be at least as long as the message to be encrypted which poses huge logistical problems when the message is longer that a few hundred bits (pretty much always).
 So we seek a relaxed definition for security which allows us to use keys shorter than the message but is still reasonable and as close to perfect secrecy as possible.

 # Semantic Security
+The feasible equivalent of perfect secrecy is called *semantic security* and, similarly, applies only to a single-COA scenario.

 Let's consider again the scenario where we choose one from two plaintexts $m_1, m_2$ encrypted with the same, unknown to Eve key $k$ and Eve tries to guess which plaintext we chose.
 Without having the ciphertext of the chosen message, the probability that Eve guesses correctly is $\frac{1}{2}$.
 If the cipher used is perfectly secret, then this is true even after Eve sees the ciphertext $c$ of the chosen message.
 However, if the key used is shorter than the message, even by a single bit, then the adversary Eve can first pick a random key and decrypt the ciphertext with it.
 The probability that she chose the correct key and the decryption resulted in one of the messages $m_1$ or $m_2$ (i.e. Eve now knows which plaintext was used to obtain the ciphertext) is $\frac{1}{|\mathcal{K}|} = \frac{1}{2^n}$.
 If Eve did not guess the key correctly and $\textit{Dec}_k(c)$ is neither equal to $m_1$ nor $m_2$, then Eve can, as before, just guess randomly which message was used with probability $\frac{1}{2}$.
 This strategy can be implemented by the following algorithm:

 ```python